Devsh-Graphics-Programming/TerraInfra/docs/snapshots.md

 - Log into test apps (Kimai, etc.) and confirm data from prod snapshot (users, etc.).

 ### Notes
-- Prod volume is never destroyed (prevent_destroy).
-Snapshots run every `snapshot_rotation_hours` (default 24h) on prod; manual snapshot via taint when needed.
+- Prod volume is never destroyed (`prevent_destroy_data_volume=true` by default).
-- Terraform keeps only the latest managed snapshot (replaces the previous one after the new snapshot is created).
+- Terraform keeps only the latest managed daily snapshot (replaces the previous one after the new snapshot is created).
+- Manual snapshots do not affect the daily snapshot and do not delete each other.
+Expired manual snapshots are removed on the next `terraform apply` in prod.
 - Test infra can be destroyed/recreated freely with a chosen snapshot ID.